YoloMcFroyo/Landing-Page-Exercise/README.md

 # Landing-Page-Exercise
-creating a clean looking landing page using what I know about html and css as of January 3, 2025
+Creating a clean looking landing page, based off a design from the internet, using what I know about basic html and css as of January 3, 2025